 Bake the baguettes

-- Add a pan to the bottom of the oven that will be used for steaming.
+- Add a pan to the bottom of the oven used for steaming.

-- I have a baking steel in my oven, which means I heat it for an hour.
-If you don’t use one, you can just bake when the oven says it’s hot enough.
+- I have a baking steel in my oven, which I heat it for an hour.
+You can bake when the oven says it’s hot enough.

 - When the oven is hot, boil a kettle of water.